quiffman/seiscomp3/doc/base/api-python.rst

       :param month: :ref:`IntegerQuantity <api-python-datamodel-integerquantity>`

-      Month or range of months of the event’s focal time.
+      Month or range of months of the event's focal time.

    .. py:method:: month()